AbrahamPaulJ/AutoApply/README.md

 ### 🚀 Features
 - Scrapes desired job listings from Seek.
-- Uses AI to generate a custom resume and cover letter.
-- Sends applications via WhatsApp Web.
+- Uses AI to generate a custom resume and cover letter and sends them via WhatsApp Web.

 ---

 ### 🛠 Requirements